Putting the Law to Work for You

-Perry was certified as a civil trial attorney by the Supreme Court of New Jersey in 2012 and was re-certified in 2017.
 He is admitted to the Bars of the State of New Jersey, the Commonwealth of Pennsylvania and the State of New York.

 He has tried cases ranging from an employment case (which resulted in a successful jury verdict after 7 days of trial) in North Jersey, to a title dispute involving parcels of farm property in South Jersey, to a dispute between former partners in a real estate investment in Pennsylvania.
 In addition, he has successfully litigated numerous other cases, including in recent years a business dispute involving damaged goods, the insurability of an employment claim, several contested estates, a claim for insurance coverage by a business client, a shareholder dispute among owners of a third-generation family business, a commercial construction dispute and a lawsuit against a government official.

 Over the course of his legal career, Perry has litigated hundreds of cases running the gamut from business disputes, to employment and partnership disputes, to real estate and title disputes, to contested estate disputes among heirs, to landlord and homeowners association litigation, to suits against governmental entities, and a wide variety of legal matters faced by business and individual clients.

 Perry’s reported cases include Estate of Pursell v.
 Peterson, in which the Appellate Division of the Superior Court of New Jersey clarified the real estate contract attorney review process, and Brown v.
 Bordentown, in which the Appellate Division established the boundaries of legislative immunity for municipal officials.